oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_X11_Requirements.md

     can handle colour management on their own
     -   a “no colour conversions” flag
     -   a “no calibration from graphic card gamma tables” flag
--   the virtually thierd is that every other content is expected as sRGB, as is the case today
+-   the virtually third is that every other content is expected as sRGB, as is the case today

 The above would fit along all the path: